awsdocs/aws-transfer-user-guide/doc_source/getting-started.md

    If you leave this parameter blank, the `root` directory of your Amazon S3 bucket is used\.
 In this case, make sure that your IAM role provides access to this `root` directory\.
 **Note**
-We recommend that you choose a directory path that contains the user name of the user, which enables you to effectively use a session policy\.
+We recommend that you choose a directory path that contains the username of the user, which enables you to effectively use a session policy\.
 The session policy limits user access in the Amazon S3 bucket to that user's `home` directory\.

 1. For **Restricted**, select the check box so that your users can't access anything outside of that folder and can't see the Amazon S3 bucket or folder name\.
 **Note**